Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages

 \section{Abstract}

 While code-mixing is a common linguistic practice in many parts of the world, collecting high-quality and low-cost code-mixed data remains a challenge for natural language processing (NLP) research.
-The proliferation of Large Language Models (LLMs) in recent times compels one to ask: can these systems be used for data generation?
-In this article, we explore prompting multilingual LLMs in a zero-shot manner to create code-mixed data for five languages in South East Asia (SEA)---Indonesian, Malay, Chinese, Tagalog, Vietnamese, as well as the creole language Singlish.
-We find that ChatGPT shows the most potential, capable of producing code-mixed text 68\% of the time when the term "code-mixing" is explicitly defined.
-Moreover, both ChatGPT's and InstructGPT's (davinci-003) performances in generating Singlish texts are noteworthy, averaging a 96\% success rate across a variety of prompts.
-Their code-mixing proficiency, however, is dampened by word choice errors that lead to semantic inaccuracies.
-Other multilingual models such as BLOOMZ and Flan-T5-XXL are unable to produce code-mixed texts altogether.
-By highlighting the limited promises of LLMs in a specific form of low-resource data generation, we call for a measured approach when applying similar techniques to other data-scarce NLP contexts.
+The recent proliferation of Large Language Models (LLMs) compels one to ask: how capable are these systems in generating code-mixed data?
+In this paper, we explore prompting multilingual LLMs in a zero-shot manner to generate code-mixed data for seven languages in South East Asia (SEA), namely Indonesian, Malay, Chinese, Tagalog, Vietnamese, Tamil, and Singlish.
+We find that publicly available multilingual instruction-tuned models such as BLOOMZ and Flan-T5-XXL are incapable of producing texts with phrases or clauses from different languages.
+ChatGPT exhibits inconsistent capabilities in generating code-mixed texts, wherein its performance varies depending on the prompt template and language pairing.
+For instance, ChatGPT generates fluent and natural Singlish texts (an English-based creole spoken in Singapore), but for English-Tamil language pair, the system mostly produces grammatically incorrect or semantically meaningless utterances.
+Furthermore, it may erroneously introduce languages not specified in the prompt.
+Based on our investigation, existing multilingual LLMs exhibit a wide range of proficiency in code-mixed data generation for SEA languages.
+As such, we advise against using LLMs in this context without extensive human checks.